 BARC facilitated a session targeting teaching faculty and administrative staff.
 The session will comprise of playing a ‘student journey game’, a free evidence-based resource that BARC have developed for raising awareness purposes.
 The game has been developed in line with the knowledge students of colour at Queen Mary have about their experiences of structural inequality in classroom dynamics and campus life.
 Bookings are open for QMUL staff only.

 20 March 2019, Zine-Making Workshop, University of Kent School of Law, Centre for Sexuality, Race and Gender Justice

 We are supporting Decolonise UKC, a decolonising research collective at Kent comprising a group of research students who will deliver a manifesto focusing on education, inclusivity & identity to the staff and student body.
 We will host a creative workshop on zine-making to develop and disseminate practical anti-racist strategies.
 Contact Decolonise UKC for details.

-BARC will facilitate a morning of collaboration and reflection among University of Kent’s postgraduate community.
-Building on Decolonise UKC’s manifesto launch, UKC students and staff will play the Student Journey Game, to understand the state of play at the university and to establish what further work is needed to support the manifesto.
+BARC facilitated a morning of collaboration and reflection among University of Kent’s postgraduate community.
+Building on Decolonise UKC’s manifesto launch, UKC students and staff played the Student Journey Game, to understand the state of play at the university and to establish what further work is needed to support the manifesto.
 This event was in collaboration with Katja May (PhD student, English), Decolonise UKC and is funded by the Postgraduate Community-Experience Awards, University of Kent.

 30 May 2019, Building the Anti Racist Classroom Workshop, Middlesex University London